crystal-lang/crystal/_gitbook/syntax_and_semantics/c_bindings/callbacks.md

                            # to C function
 ```

-If the compiler can't detect this at compile-time, an exception will be thrown at runtime.
+If the compiler can't detect this at compile-time, an exception will be raised at runtime.

 Refer to the [type gammar](type_grammar.html) for the notation used in callbacks and procs types.